blackbaud/bbui-angular/documentation/guides/start_project/README.md

 Next, to add SKY UX to the page, point to SKY UX via the Blackbaud SKY CDN.

 <div class="bb-note">
-If you wish to host SKY UX yourself, you may install it via [Bower](http://bower.io/) or [NPM](https://www.npmjs.com/package/blackbaud-skyux) instead of pointing to the CDN.
-See the [SKY UX GitHub page](https://github.com/blackbaud/skyux/) for instructions on installing via Bower.
+If you wish to host SKY UX yourself, you may install it via <a href="http://bower.io/">Bower</a> or <a href="https://www.npmjs.com/package/blackbaud-skyux">NPM</a> instead of pointing to the CDN.
+See the <a href="https://github.com/blackbaud/skyux/">SKY UX GitHub page</a> for instructions on installing via Bower.
 </div>

 <pre><code>&lt;!DOCTYPE html>